rtio/activitypub/docs/index.md

 ### Type factory

-You can instanciate ActivityStreams types using their short name.
+You can instantiate ActivityStreams types using their short name.

 ```php
 use ActivityPhp\Type;